orvi-tmp/learning-c-with-pebble/README.md

 * David Rodriguez Rincon (@drrincon)
 * Rob Spiess (@robisodd)

-Finally a special thanks to Juan Sanchez (@juansanchez) for his beautiful artwork.
+Finally, a special thanks to Juan Sanchez (@juansanchez) for his beautiful artwork.

 So, enjoy the book.
 Some very intelligent people -- and myself -- have worked hard to produce something that is readable and packed with examples and code and projects.
 We all hope you find this a great way to learn the C programming language on Pebble watches.